mrdomino/readpassphrase-3/README.md

 # readpassphrase-3

 This crate endeavors to expose a thin wrapper around the OpenBSD [`readpassphrase(3)`][0] function.
 Three interfaces are exposed:
-1. `readpassphrase`, which allocates and returns its own fixed-size buffer for the passphrase; and
+1. `readpassphrase`, which allocates and returns its own fixed-size buffer for the passphrase;
-2. `readpassphrase_buf`, which takes a preallocated buffer that it consumes and returns as the output `String`.
+2. `readpassphrase_buf`, which takes a preallocated buffer that it consumes and returns as the output `String`; and
 3. `readpassphrase_inplace`, which takes a buffer as a byte slice and returns a `&str` in that buffer.

 These may be customized using `RppFlags`, which expose the original API’s flags.